bryansmullen/fidil/readme.md

 - [Adobe XD](#) was used to construct both wireframes and prototypes.
 - [Adobe Photoshop](#) and [Adobe Illustrator](#) were used to create design assets.
 - [Visual Studio Code](#) was the main IDE for this project.
+- [Adobe Fonts]() was used to select and serve the fonts used in this project.
+- [Adobe Color]() was used to select the color palette used in this project.
+- [Git]() was used for version control in this project.
+Over the course of the project a Develop branch was added to the project to allow work to continue on the website without breaking the functioning version on the Master branch.
+- [Github]() was used as a remote repository for the site, as well as for deployment of the final version.

 ---